rpeszek/my-blogs/posts/2021-12-01-hss-typescript.md

 const body  = await officePromise<string> (partiallyAppliedBodyFn) // body: string
 ```

-I had to type annotate (TS calls these annotations) this to work (give `partiallyAppliedBodyFn` a type).
+I had to type annotate (add type information to the LHS of the `const` definition) for this to work.
 That looks like a lot of typing to just partially apply `item.body.getAsync`!

 ### Happy path